akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Eldred and the ledger

 The week that followed was a blur of packing, goodbyes, and the quiet settling of Eldred and the new cook.
-Beatrice’s aunt arrived—a thin, capable woman who took one look at the hall and began re‑ordering the kitchen.
+Beatrice’s Aunt Leofwina arrived—a thin, capable woman who took one look at the hall and began re‑ordering the kitchen.

 Eldred, the new estate reeve, spent his mornings with the village headman at the crossroads, comparing harvest tallies against the Lord’s ledger.
 While the village reeve knew which man was lazy and which cow was sick, Eldred knew how to ensure that every bushel of the manor’s harvest was marked true as a cleared account in the King’s Great Pipe Rolls record.
 Each evening, he sat with Harold, learning the names of the tenants, the boundaries of the fields, and the quirks of the river that could drown a year’s profit in a single flood.